 Despite the new designs making the website look high-end, during heuristic research and user interviews our CRO analyst team found that the homepage which is known as the face of the website does not say much about its audience and users might miss a clear Call to Action button.
 To understand if the issue exists in reality, we made a 5 seconds test.

 Apart from the fact that users felt the same brand image as the company wanted, the test results also revealed 3 interesting insights.

-Regarding the brand image respondents had no problem.
-In the same time, when respondents were asked to describe the audience of the website, most of them replied that the website is made for younger audience in age of 20’s — 40’s.
-On one hand, it means that the company has reached their aim and the website should seem interesting for younger audience.
+- Regarding the brand image respondents had no problem.
+In the same time, when respondents were asked to describe the audience of the website, most of them replied that the website is made for a younger audience from the age of 20 — 40.
+On one hand, it means that the company has reached its aim and the website should seem interesting for a younger audience.
 On the other hand, most revenue still comes from older ladies.
 Therefore the company should consider their overall marketing strategy and make sure that the changes forwarded to the younger audience are made step-by-step.

 As you can see from the outcome of our research, by using the 5-second test you can find not only a simple answer to the question “is the brand message perceived as expected?”, you can also find more insights that would improve the performance of the website.

 Find out more about our data-informed research and audit services for your own growing eCommerce store.
 Have any other tips & tricks on how to make a successful 5-second test?
 Share them with us — [email protected]